 attribute writes (including manipulations of the classList, which updates the

-attribute) to the connectedCallback
+class attribute) to the connectedCallback.
+To make

 that tolerable, we ended up creating